mfractor/mfractor.github.io/docs/configuration/getting-started.md

 For example, both the [Implement View Model](/code-actions/xaml/generate/#implement-view-model) and [Generate Missing Command](/code-actions/xaml/fix/#generate-missing-binding-command-stub) use the [Generate ICommand Implementation](/code-generation/xamarin-forms/#generate-icommand-implementation) code generator; this allows us to set the `ICommand` type once and have the behaviour propagate through all code-actions that need to generate an ICommand implementation.

-This documentation site lists the code-generaton dependencies under the **Uses:** section.
+This documentation site lists the code-generation dependencies under the **Uses:** section.